 |8||4550m||4hrs, 7km||Karanga Valley to Barafu Camp, now heading more directly upwards towards the open rock and colder temperatures.
 This is the average freezing level on the mountain and Barafu means 'ice'.
 Camping in amongst the rocks and an early night.|

-|9||5985m - 2800m||7hrs up, 4 hrs down, 18km||Night-time ascent on rock and scree, occasional snow, to the crater rim and the summit.
+|9||5985m - 3800m||7hrs up, 4 hrs down, 18km||Night-time ascent on rock and scree, occasional snow, to the crater rim and the summit.
 Cold temperatures with windchill.
 Final slope to the crater rim is steeper and has loose scree.
 Descend in sunlight to Barafu for early lunch, and then walk to Millennium Camp, normally arriving mid-afternoon.|

 Meet Castro at the gate for transport back to the hotel, arriving normally at about 2pm.
-The gate is where tips are handed out and you say goodbye to the mountain staff.
+The gate, or sometimes the hotel is where tips are handed out and you say goodbye to the mountain staff,often with a song and a dance.
 A hot shower and an afternoon relaxing before an overnight in the hotel

 |11||n/a||Either start our 4 day / 3 night safari or depart home.|

-Mount Kilimanjaro Lemosho Route cost: £1955.00
+Mount Kilimanjaro Lemosho Route price